jarrarhaider1214/docs/pages/user-guide/tutorials/telemetry/container-logging/container-logging.md

 # Container Logging

-Container Logging modules gives detailed logs for all the containers that are part of a mesh.
+Container Logging modules gives detailed logs for all the containers that are part of an app.
 Kibana is implemented for logs.

 User can also search for specific log using the search bar and can also retrieve logs using a snapshot.

-Mostly multiple containers will be part of a mesh, so user can also get the logs of any specific container using All Systems drop-down.
+Mostly multiple containers will be part of an app, so user can also get the logs of any specific container using All Systems drop-down.

 ![1](imgs\1.jpg)